Shawn Reaves

 Shawn Reaves (born February 5, 1978) is an American actor.
-He is best known for the role of Harrison Davies, the brother of the main character Tru Davies (played by Eliza Dushku) on the Fox television series, Tru Calling.
+He is known for the role of Harrison Davies, the brother of the main character Tru Davies, on the Fox television series Tru Calling.

 Reaves was born in Monroe, Louisiana.
 He studied acting in New York City at the Lee Strasberg Theater Institute and was coached privately by Harold Guskin.
 He is currently living in Los Angeles.